Milwaukee Irish Fest

 The annual closing event is the Scattering, a gathering of many of the festival's musicians playing together in one combined session, with fifty or more musicians on the stage at one time not uncommon.

-Irish people the world over come to see the festival from as far off as England, Scotland, Egypt, Pakistan and Ireland itself.
-Many of Ireland's news stations will send reporters over to cover the festival.

 Irish Fest celebrated its 25th anniversary in 2005, which saw the opening of the new Celtic Roots stage.
 President of Ireland, Mary McAleese also attended that year's fest.
 There was no Irish Fest in 2020 as officials cited the COVID-19 pandemic as grounds for scrapping most events & moving others online.

-Each year, a particular Irish family name (clan) is honoured at the festival.

-Some of the Irish clan names that have been honoured: